 In transportation policy, the solution is to require the driver’s license applicant to show that he or she can parallel park, execute a three-point turn, and merge safely into traffic as a DMV staffer scores their performance.
 But here’s where the car analogy breaks down for Venden.
 He thinks government mandated live-fire training for concealed carriers goes too far.
 “I agree with it from the safety perspective but disagree with it constitutionally,” he says.
 Instead, Venden sees the issue as one of individual responsibility for gun owners.
 “You have to do your due diligence to be both safe and proficient.”

-Six states — Maine, Arizona, Kansas, Wyoming, Alaska, and Vermont— do not require a permit to carry a concealed handgun inside their borders.
+Seven states — Maine, Arizona, Kansas, Wyoming, Alaska, Vermont, and now Missouri — do not require a permit to carry a concealed handgun inside their borders.
 But some residents of these “permitless” states opt to obtain a license anyway, often for the ability to carry out of state.
 (Only in Vermont is this not an option, since Vermont does not issue concealed carry permits at all.)
 The only permitless states that require live-fire training for a concealed carry permit are Kansas and Alaska.

 States recognize other states’ concealed carry permits through two mechanisms.
 “Recognition” agreements, in which a state honors another state’s permit, are nonreciprocal.
 The next level up is “reciprocity,” which describes a mutual agreement between states to honor each other’s permits.
 Through recognition and reciprocity agreements, 44 states allow people to carry a concealed handgun within their borders without having been required to show that they know how to properly fire one.